 It's important to understand the different types of financial aid that are out there in order to know what works best for your family.
 It's important to know the difference between the following types of financial aid:

 Need-based aid is awarded based on your financial need.
-To determine your need-based aid, we’ll use our College Finance tool, which reflects the information gathered in the FAFSA, to calculate your Expected Family Contribution.
-When you subtract that from a school’s tuition you’ll get your expected need-based aid.
+To determine your need-based aid, colleges use information in the FAFSA to calculate your Expected Family Contribution.
+They then subtract that from their school’s tuition to calculate your expected need-based aid.

 Merit aid can be awarded in the form of academic scholarships or other scholarships related to extracurriculars.
-Our College Applications, College Strategy, and Mentorship programs can help you craft a strong academic and extracurricular profile to increase your chances of receiving this aid.
+By building a strong academic and extracurricular profile, you can increase your chances of receiving this aid.